poorlymac/DBApp/README.md

 * https://github.com/webview/webview as the framework to buiild the app with
 * Borrowed the Mac menus idea from lukevers webview fork https://github.com/lukevers/webview
 * https://github.com/tofsjonas/sortable to make HTML Tables sortable
-* Syntax highlighting supplied by https://prismjs.com (disabled for the moment)
 * Borrowed the icon from DB Browser for SQLite ... for now, its so nice and simple
 * https://github.com/kueblc/LDT for Syntax highlighting

 # Issues
 * It's not even beta, it's alpha
-* It's super unpretty
+* It's unpretty
 * There are probably lots of little bugs &amp; memory leaks to find and fix
-* dodgy build.sh, untested on non-Mac
+* OS Build, docker linux build, Windows untested

 # ToDo
-* codesigning &amp; a release
 * Move the password storage to keychain on Mac
 * Treeview the tables into the schema list
 * etcetera ...